 By default, only the route Google Workspace (G Suite) administrator can migrate data between accounts.
 However, you can nominate an additional administrator and give him/her permission to migrate data.
 You can revoke this permission in the future if needed.

-If you can transfer all data using only Google Workspace service, we recommend you to follow these steps to perform Google Workspace data migration to another Google account.
+To move all data with Google Workspace, follow these steps for migrating Google Workspace data to another Google account.

 After you successfully backed up and transferred all the important data, you can delete the original user account without fear of losing vital information.